Strict local martingales and bubbles: Application to financial bubbles II: Last passage time formulas

-\s{Applications II: Last passage times formulas} In Section \ref{app1} we have seen how one can determine the influence bubbles have on option pricing formulas through a decomposition of the option value into a ``normal'' term and a default term (cf.~Theorems \ref{inbetween}, \ref{barrier}).
-However this approach only works well for options written on one underlying.
+In Section~\ref{app1}, we have seen how one can determine the influence bubbles have on option pricing formulas through a decomposition of the option value into a ``normal'' term and a default term (cf. Theorems \ref{inbetween} and \ref{barrier}).
+However, this approach only works well for options written on one underlying.
 It is rather difficult to give a universal way of how to determine the influence of asset price bubbles on the valuation of more complicated options and we will not do this here in all generality.
-Instead, we will do the analysis for a special example, the so called exchange option, which allows us to connect results about last passage times with the change of measure that was defined from the beginning of the paper.\\
+Instead, we will do the analysis for a special example, the so called exchange option, which allows us to connect results about last passage times with the change of measure that was defined in Section~\ref{newmeasure}.

-The setup is the same as in the previous subsection, but now we assume that there exists another strictly positive process $Y$ on $(\Omega,\F,(\F_t)_{t\geq0},\p)$, which is also a local $\p$-martingale.
-In the following we will assume that $X$ and $Y$ are \textit{continuous}.
-As before we define $Z=\frac{Y}{X}$, which is a local $\q$-martingale.
+Again we suppose that assumption (S) holds throughout the entire section.
+In addition, we assume that there exists another strictly positive process $Y$ on $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t\geq 0},\mathsf{P})$, which is also a local $\mathsf{P}$-martingale.
+Furthermore, in the following we will assume that $X$ and $Y$ are \textit{continuous}.
+As in Section~\ref{PQ}, we define $Z:=\frac{Y}{X}$, which is a local $\mathsf{Q}$-martingale.